 What to do when your toddler won’t wake up from nap

-1. Keep the room the same
+Step 1: Keep the room the same, for now

 “I love receiving your emails.
 I find them so insightful and very useful.
 Thank you.” -Kerusha Puckree

-2. Create a slight disturbance
+Step 2: Create a slight disturbance

-3. Keep conversations short and simple
+Step 3: Keep conversations short and simple

 At this stage, your toddler still isn’t ready to communicate or even process anything you’re saying.
 Now is not the time to start lengthy strings of conversations.

-4. Lie down with your toddler
+Step 4: Lie down with your toddler

-5. Offer comfort items
+Step 5: Offer comfort items

 As your toddler starts to wake and stir, now is a fantastic opportunity to offer her a few comfort items.

 This transition will keep her mind focused on the positive things she can do now that she’s awake, instead of feeling angry that she had been woken up.

-6. Transition the room
+Step 6: Transition the room

 Turn off the white noise, draw the curtains, and turn on the light.
-You might encourage her to get out of bed to use the potty or change her diaper.
-And you can start talking in your normal voice level.
+Encourage her to get out of bed to use the potty, or suggest a diaper change.
+And now is when you can start talking in your normal voice level.

 And finally, only once she’s completely awake, should you then transition the room to its former state before the nap.

-Get more tips about sleep:
+Get more tips:

-- How to Stay Calm when Your Baby Won’t Nap
+- What You Need to Do when Your Toddler Won’t Nap

 - How to End Bedtime Battles and Get Your Child to Finally Sleep